-The summary of planned capital works is used for the 3 following subsequent years as per Regulation 7(1)(a) and (b).
-The requirement is that the budget contains a statement of capital works expenditure in relation to non-current assets by class according to the Local Government Model Financial Report, classified separately as to asset expenditure type (i.e. renewal, new, upgrade and expansion).
+The summary of planned capital works is used for the 3 subsequent years (following the budget year) as per Regulation 7(1)(a) and (b) and Regulation 8(3)(a) and (b).
+In addition to the statement of capital works, the budget must contain a summary of planned capital works expenditure for the 3 subsequent years in relation to non-current assets by class according to the Local Government Model Financial Report, classified separately as to asset expenditure type (i.e. renewal, new, upgrade and expansion).
 The budget must also contain a summary of funding sources in relation to the capital works expenditure, classified separately as to grants, contributions, Council cash and borrowings.